Camilo Sanvezzo

-Camilo da Silva Sanvezzo (born 21 July 1988) is a Brazilian professional footballer who plays as a forward for Liga MX club Toluca.
+Camilo da Silva Sanvezzo (born 21 July 1988) is a Brazilian former professional footballer who played as a forward.
 He is a Mexican naturalized citizen.

 Club career

 Corinthians Alagoano

 Camilo began his career in the youth ranks of Oeste Paulista Esporte Clube.
 In 2009, he moved to Corinthians Alagoano and remained there one year before taking his career to Europe.

 Qormi FC

 Camilo had a successful start with Qormi, scoring the winning goal on his debut against Sliema Wanderers, a hat-trick against Msida St. Joseph, and another hat-trick against reigning champions Hibernians.

 Come midseason Qormi received an offer from a South Korean club for the striker, although they rejected the offer, explaining the bid was too small and Camilo's important role at the club.

 Camilo played a vital role in Qormi's successful season, scoring 24 goals in 22 league matches – an average of more than one goal per game.